-Character Advancement: Elves may use either the Fighter or Magic-user class advancement charts, to be announced at the start of an adventure.
-They are typically allowed to progress only to 4th level as Fighters and 8th as Magicusers.
-Weapon and Armor Restrictions: When an Elf adventures as a Magic-user, the character has the same weapon and armor limitations as a Magic-user.
+Elves may use either the Fighter or Magic-user class advancement charts, to be announced at the start of an adventure.
+They are typically allowed to progress to 4th level as Fighters and 8th as Magic-users.

+When an Elf adventures as a Magic-user, the character has the same weapon and armor limitations as a Magic-user.
 The exception to this would be magic armor, which may still be worn even when the Elf is acting as a Magic-user.